marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 Despite the error, it's perfectly possible to play multiple tracks from Tidal at the same time

 {{< image src="tool-trio.jpg" >}}
+  Visible is a cropped screenshot of the Plex media server dashboard.
+Visible are three Tool albums playing on three different Plex/Plexamp instances.
 {{< /image >}}

 If you're curious, here's how the aural mashup shown above sounded[^riaa]